gnroussos/memorygame/README.md

 Then, right click `Add-AppDevPackage.ps1` file & choose **Run with PowerShell**.<br/>
 This will bring up a command window, which will deploy the app on the pc.
-Follow the instruction on the screen, if any, & the app should be installed.<br/><br/>
+Follow the instruction on the screen, if any, and the app should be installed.<br/><br/>

 > ######Note
-In order to run the app it's *necessary* the certification file to be installed on a machine running *Windows 10*.
-Later, if it's not needed anymore, the certification file should be manually removed.
+In order to run the app it's *necessary* the certification file to be installed on a machine running *Windows 10* (develop mode).
+Later, if not needed anymore, the certification file should be manually removed.